Mudlet/Mudlet/CONTRIBUTING.md

 ## Use .arg(arg1, arg2) instead of .arg(arg1).arg(arg2)

 If you just need to use a plain .arg() call, use multiple arguments within it and not as separate .arg() calls as that'll avoid creating temporary QString objects.
+If your 2nd and 3rd arguments happen to be numbers, be sure to wrap them in  `QString::number(yourNumber)`.

 ([source](https://meetingcpp.com/tl_files/mcpp/2015/talks/Marc-Mutz-MC++15-Effective-Qt.pdf))